A gagging dog can make an incredible noise, it is as if your dog is trying to vomit but nothing comes out.

-- Foreign Objects (likely due to a lodged foreign body or trauma caused by foreign one)
+- Foreign Objects (likely due to a lodged foreign body or trauma caused by a foreign one)

-- If you dog eats hardy chews then these too could have causes irritation if they’ve not chomped them up small enough
+- If your dog eats hardy chews then these too could have causes irritation if they’ve not chomped them up small enough

 Some dog breeds are also prone to developing laryngeal paralysis which means the larynx no longer closes properly.